 We are subject to national and regional environmental regulations and specific environmental requirements as part of the licenses and permits that we must obtain for our operations.
 We have mechanisms to assure the fulfillment of all those legal obligations such as a permanent external audit, a dedicated environmental team, and our environmental management system.
 The evidence of the fulfillment of such obligations is consolidated in the yearly environmental reports that are issued to the environmental authorities and correspond to public information.
 In addition, we are subject to yearly visits by the environmental national authority.
 Although we fulfill the requirements, sometimes we have not been and may not be at all times in complete compliance with some of them due to causes not attributable to us.
-This is the case of the offset obligations we have to implement to compensate the residual impacts that cannot be avoided, minimized or restored, in which we have to consider a concertation process with different stakeholders that could take more time than what the regulation provides.
+This is the case of the offset obligations we have to implement to compensate the residual impacts that could take more time than what the regulation provides.
 Nevertheless, we report the progress and we define action plans to demonstrate our diligence and reduce the possibility of sanctions, penalties or fines related to a delay in our fulfillment of the obligations, which could have a material adverse effect on our business, financial condition or results of operations.